supergrayfly/spectrrfi-client/src/guide/guide.md

 #### Sale Offer

 In the picture below, we are creating a **sale offer**, where we are _selling 0.01 wBTC_ at an _exchange rate of 24,000 USD/wBTC_, in _exchange of USDC_.
-Also, we specify a _repayament period of 2 days_.
+Also, we specify a _repayment period of 2 days_.

 ![Creating a Sale Offer](./../pics/createSaleOffer.webp)